 NEDERLANDS // ENGLISH

 Some typical American things just don’t exist in Europe.
 A Walmart and a drive-in pharmacy for example.
-Or cobra loops, flying snake dives, coaster trains with ten people sitting next to each other and B&M megacoasters with a length of more than two kilometres.
-Although we’ve got some nice theme parks and fun coasters in Europe, it’s clearly always bigger and better in the United States.
+Or cobra loops, flying snake dives and super-tall B&M Giga Coasters.
+Although we’ve got some nice theme parks and fun coasters in Europe, the United States always seem to perform bigger and better.
 Fortunately, there’s a fairly simple solution to this problem: buy some plane tickets and cross the Atlantic.
-Because there, you will find every single thing mentioned above, including a huge number of Walmart stores and that lazy-proof pharmacy.

 The sky is blue, the sun is shining and most Americans seem to be in church on this Sunday morning.
 Crowds are very low at this moment.
 That’s awesome because there are not less than 13 coasters waiting to be ridden.
 When we arrive about 15 minutes before the official opening time, Carowinds’ main street has already opened.
 That enables us to make a cool interstate-selfie.
 Due to the park’s location, it’s possible to put my left foot in South-Carolina and my right foot in North-Carolina while standing at the square at the entrance gates.
 A little later, promptly at 10 AM, the American anthem is played and Carowinds opens for a day full of thrills.